Denver-Devs/welcome-to-denver/README.md

 # Welcome to Denver

-This is a resource for anyone visiting Denver or poeple recently new to the Denver tech scene.
+This is a resource for anyone visiting Denver or people recently new to the Denver tech scene.

 ## Communities
 * [Denver Devs](http://denverdevs.org/)